BoccheseGiacomo/Sliding-Neural-Machine-alpha/README.md

 Currently, the SNM can be trained using a combination of Genetic Algorithms and advanced Reinforcement Learning techniques like policy gradient and Proximal Policy Optimization (PPO).
 This hybrid training approach is intended to optimize the model's learning effectiveness and adaptability.
 Once meta learning occours, learning would speed up dramaticaly and external optimizers can be removed (maybe kept only for stability reasons).
 This net will have continual learning and ability to self-improve at all computational levels (assuming enough state space memory).

 It's important to emphasize that the SNM project, at this juncture, is highly experimental. *Some of the theoretical claims present in this description are not formally proved yet, many of them come from a kind of "rigorous deduction" and some intuition based on known concepts in deep learning and emergent systems*.
 The future steps outlined are exploratory in nature and aimed at gradually uncovering the potential and limitations of the model.
 As the project progresses, these steps will be critical in transitioning from heuristical concepts to tangible results and insights.
+The project is in the early stages of development, and while it shows promise, it should be approached with an understanding of its experimental nature.

 ## Design and Operation
 ### Kernel Design
 - The SNM features a shallow neural network kernel.
-- It processes a 3x3 input area from the state space, with a hidden layer of 128 neurons, outputting a 3x3 grid.
+- It processes a 3x3 (changeable) input area from the state space, with a hidden layer of 128 neurons, outputting a 3x3 grid.

 ### Kernel Movement
 - The movement of the kernel is determined by the network's output activations.
-- These activations dictate the direction of movement: up, down, left, right, or stay.
+- Some of these activations determine the probabilities of moving: up, down, left, right, or stay.
+Then they are sampled and the kernel reaches a new position, and so on.

 ### State Space Update
 - In each iteration, only the 3x3 area under the kernel is updated, reflecting the kernel's output.